dominicyelland/dominicyelland/README.md

 - 👋 Hi, I’m @dominicyelland
 - 👀 I’m interested in software development!
 - 🌱 I’m currently learning C#, HTML and CSS, JavaScript, PHP, and SQL.
-- 💞️ I’m looking to collaborate on anything C# or Java related!
+- 💞️ I’m looking to collaborate on anything C# or PHP related!
 - 📫 You can contact me via dominicyelland@outlook.com

 <!---